truenas/middleware/docs/userguide/index.rst

 |Figure102a_png|

-Once you press the OK button when creating the NFS share, a pop-up menu will ask “Would you like to enable this service?”
+Once you press the OK button when creating the NFS share, a pop-up menu will ask "Would you like to enable this service?"
 Click Yes and Services →
 Control Services will open and indicate whether or not the NFS service successfully started.

 **Table 10.2a: NFS Share Options**